The Hidden Staircase: 1930 original edition, 25 chapters

 The following day, Allie introduces Nancy to the Turnbull sisters, Rosemary and Floretta.
 They ask Nancy to help them learn the cause of the mysterious "hauntings" of their mansion in Cliffwood, several miles from River Heights.
 The sisters explain that numerous valuable items have gone missing from their Civil War-era mansion, but they cannot understand how any person could have entered the locked home during these different instances to commit the thefts.

-Nancy stays overnight with the Turnbull sisters for over a week to determine the source of their problems.
+After a gap of a few days in which Nancy visits with Helen Corning (a recurring friend in the earliest books in the series) Nancy stays overnight with the Turnbull sisters for a week to determine the source of their problems.
 She goes alone and has her own bedroom.
 Before she leaves, her father gives her a revolver from his desk to protect herself.
 He explains that he will be out of town on business in Chicago for a few days but no more than a week.
 They decide that when he knows the day of his arrival back in River Heights, Nancy will pick him up at the train station to discuss her findings at the Turnbull mansion.

 Before Nancy leaves for Cliffwood, she receives a threatening letter telling her to stay away from the Turnbull mansion.
 While she is there more items are stolen and at one point they find a couple of canaries flying about the mansion.
 When Nancy notices a stone mansion across a hill which is almost identical to the Turnbull Mansion, the Turnbull sisters tell her that both mansions were built at the same time by distant relatives of theirs, two brothers who eventually became rivals during the Civil War.
 Likewise, they explain that none other than Nathan Gombet owns the other stone mansion, and he has even asked to purchase their house.